 Anytime someone interacts with your Twitter account, they’ll become even more familiar with your logo and recognize it when they see it elsewhere.

 Some of the largest brands out there understand how important consistent branding really is, and they almost always use their logos as profile images.

 The cleaner and simpler the logo, the better.
 Stick with a version of the image that can be seen even when compressed, since people will be viewing your profile on different-sized devices.

-a personal brand and account, use professional headshots as your profile images instead.
+If you have a personal brand and account, use professional headshots as your profile images instead.

 And keep in mind that your header space at the top of your profile page can also be used to promote brand awareness.

-This is the place to unleash your creativity and show off your brand message and personality,
+This is the place to unleash your creativity and show off your brand message and personality, like Target.